 Reduce or Eliminate Your Debt

 Part of your retirement plan should include setting a goal to pay down or eliminate debt.
-Mortgages, personal or car loans, and credit card debt can wreak havoc on our future fixed income.
-According to Experian, the average personal loan balance among consumers in their 50s was $18,390.2 Create a debt-reduction strategy by compiling all debt balances and annual percentage rates.
+Mortgages, personal or car loans, and credit card debt can wreak havoc on future fixed incomes.
+According to Experian, the average personal loan balance among consumers in their 50s was $17,807.2 Create a debt-reduction strategy by compiling all debt balances and annual percentage rates.
 Having a clear picture of where you stand financially helps you effectively tackle your debt.

 Know Where You Stand With Social Security